|

 8 Put your hand on him, remember the battle;

-You will not do it again.
+you will not do it again.

 9 See, his hope (to capture him) has been proved false;

-Even by the sight of him he will be thrown down.
+even by the sight of him he will be thrown down.

-10 (There are) none (so) fierce that they rouse him;
+10 There are none (so) fierce that they rouse him;

-And who is he (that) will stand before me?
+and who is he (that) will stand before me?

 11 Who has confronted me that I must pay compensation (to him)?